Skip to content

 As your application grows, managing workflows becomes increasingly important:

-Finding global workflows
+Finding reusable workflows

 Naming conventions